Flow control Xblock – A multi unit conditional module for open edX

 - Redirect to another unit using jump_to_id (reloading the page)

-WYSIWYG editor: A simple to use HTML editor to simplify writing the content or message that learners will get if the condition is met.
+The xblock features a very nice studio interface for you to select your configurations and also a WYSIWYG HTML editor to simplify writing the content or message that learners will get if the condition is met.

 This xblock has been designed and developed by eduNEXT and has been presented at the open edX 2016 conference at Stanford University.